 - salt/pepper to taste

-Ladle soup into soup bowls, top with hand crushed corn chips or multi-colored tortilla strips.
+- Ladle soup into soup bowls, top with hand crushed corn chips or multi-colored tortilla strips.
 Stir in a dollop of sour cream, top with diced avocado and sprinkle with cilantro.
 A squeeze of lime will bring a pleasant bright flavor.